- Schedule for the opening of advance registration

 Do you not have a Network ID?
 As of June 15, 2009, all applicants to SIU should have one – since it will be automatically assigned – though you will need to go to netid.siu.edu first to "claim" your Network ID.

 Please note that it's now possible that a user who is logged into an on-campus computer when attempting to access SalukiNet may bypass the SalukiNet login page and automatically log into SalukiNet without entering any login credentials.
-This is a "single sign-on" feature being rolled out on the campus network.
+This is a "single sign-on" feature on the campus network.
 Off-campus computer users should still see and use this new login page.

 This is the Welcome tab you'll come to once you have successfully logged into SalukiNet (though its content may not look exactly like this).
 You probably already realize that this tab is made up of several channels arranged in three columns.